What's closed and where storm shelters are located

 St. Lucie

-At this time, St. Lucie County’s Emergency Management staff is urging residents to shelter in place during this event, as there are no immediate plans to open shelters or issue evacuations.
+Emergency management staff is urging residents to shelter in place during this event, as there are no immediate plans to open shelters or issue evacuations.

 Closures